-As light flickered over them, they seemed to flutter like candles in the leaves.
-But no-they were pears, and probably hard, I told myself, probably inedible and holding their juices tight, if they had juices at all.
+5 As light flickered over them, they seemed to flutter like candles in the leaves.But no-they were pears, and probably hard, I told myself, probably inedible and holding their juices tight, if they had juices at all.

-Besides, something was pitting1 them like brass, splotching, as if trying to spoil.
+Besides, something was pitting them like brass, splotching, as if trying to spoil.
 Still, I wanted them.
 I wanted that September light fingering each fruit, so it seemed lit from without and within, a fleshy tallow.
-I wanted the season's clock stopped before the next strike, stopped in this amber afternoon, my walk halfway, the shiny leaves just starting to curl, but still far from falling, and the pears half hidden among them like birds singing so sweetly you step closer, peer in, careful, careful, wanting to touch that song, but not spoil it.
+I wanted the season's clock the shiny leaves just starting to curl, but still far from falling, and the pears half hidden among them like birds singing so sweetly you step closer, peer in, careful, careful, wanting to touch that song, but not spoil it.
 I stood there wanting to hoard time, a thief trying to steal a song I couldn't hear, a fool believing